javarb/notes/sessions/2018/october/Session_15.md

 - I was using the class name `CalculatorService` but for this application that not have much sense, since this class don't handle any data model like is handle for example for users or books wich have state information such as `year`, `age` or even `author`.
 Mathematical operations in this example are not handling nothing of this, just returning a result.
 Thus, the service class was renamed from `CalculatorService` to `Calculator`.

-- I methods name, we must use the form getX or getY when we have a field called X or Y, else we can use actions names.
-For example `getOperationsResults()` must be renamed to `calculate()`
+- In method names, we usually use the form getX or getY when we have a field called X or Y, else we can use actions names.
+So for example, we renamed from `getOperationsResults()` to `calculate()` that describes better the action.

 - we can use underscores `_` between digits of large numbers to make it easier to read, for example: `Assert.assertEquals(3_628_800, target.getFactorial(10));`.